Samarkand: Karakhanid (Ilek-Khanid) period (11th–12th centuries)

+By the beginning of the thirteenth century, three major memorial-religious centres had emerged in Samarkand: the area around the congregational mosque and the Karakhanid mausoleum, the complex of Qutham ibn Abbas, and the Chokardiza cemetery, where prominent Muslim theologians were buried.
+The Mongol conquest led to the destruction of most of Samarkand’s monuments.
+However, the complex of Qutham ibn Abbas survived and subsequently became one of the city’s most important sacred sites.

 Mongol period

 Ruins of Afrasiab – ancient Samarkand destroyed by Genghis Khan.

 The Mongols conquered Samarkand in 1220.
 Juvayni writes that Genghis killed all who took refuge in the citadel and the mosque, pillaged the city completely, and conscripted 30,000 young men along with 30,000 craftsmen.
 Samarkand suffered at least one other Mongol sack by Khan Baraq to get treasure he needed to pay an army.
 It remained part of the Chagatai Khanate (one of four Mongol successor realms) until 1370.